EMVrace/EMVerify-PAN-routing/README.md

-# Tamarin
+# A formal model of EMV contactless with PAN-based routing

-This repository contains a model of the **EMV contactless protocol** specified in [Tamarin](https://tamarin-prover.github.io/).
-This is an extension of the model at https://github.com/EMVrace/EMVerify, which is the complementary material of the IEEE S&P'21 paper titled *The EMV Standard: Break, Fix, Verify*.
+This repository contains a model of the EMV contactless protocol specified in [Tamarin](https://tamarin-prover.github.io/).
+This is complementary material of our USENIX Security'21 paper *Card Brand Mixup Attack: Bypassing the PIN in non-Visa cards by Using Them for Visa Transactions*.

+This model is an extension of our previous model, available at https://github.com/EMVrace/EMVerify.
 As such, much of the content of this repository is a copy from the original.

-To see the actual differences between the original model and this extension, browse the diff on `Contactless.spthy` for [this commit](https://github.com/tr756gevff52131/repo/commit/69b374b3c674b71852ebe3c4bea066fd75fc01fd).
+To see the actual differences between our original model and this extension, browse the diff on `Contactless.spthy` for [this commit](https://github.com/EMVrace/EMVerify-PAN-routing/commit/53278963954007b7b50c5abab40792fb6619fe46).

 ## Folder layout